Improve Your Balance, Age Gracefully

-Besides helping with balance, this acts as a leg strengthener as well.
+Aside from helping with balance, this acts as a leg strengthener as well.
 Sit upright in a chair with your knees bent in a 90-degree angle.
 Fold your arms in front of you, and slowly stand up without the help of your hands.
 Sit down gradually again and repeat this several times.

-Walk the balance beam
+Walk the fictious balance beam

-Walk heel to toe across the floor like you are walking along a balance beam.
+Pick an uninterrupted straight path and walk heel to toe across the floor like you are walking along a balance beam.
 You may feel silly, but this simple exercise can go a long way.